 Ecological studies conducted for the Phase 1 SWS (Amec Foster Wheeler 2015) included evening amphibian call surveys conducted on April 24, May 22 and June 26, 2014.
 Northern Green Frog (Lithobates clamitans), Spring Peeper (Pseudacris crucifer) and Gray Treefrog (Hyla versicolor) were heard calling from a station located within the City woodlot (ANR-008) located northwest of the Subject Lands.
 Overall, numbers of calling amphibians were observed to be low (Call Code 1) with no more than three amphibians heard calling simultaneously.
-American Bullfrog (Lithobates catesbeiana) and Northern Leopard Frog

-(Lithobates pipiens) were also observed incidentally by NRSI within the Ninth Line SWS Study Area, however, the locations of these observations was not specified (Amec Foster Wheeler 2015).
+American Bullfrog (Lithobates catesbeiana) and Northern Leopard Frog (Lithobates pipiens) were also observed incidentally by NRSI within the Ninth Line SWS Study Area, however, the locations of these observations was not specified (Amec Foster Wheeler 2015).

-Additional evening amphibian call-count surveys (AMC) were required as part of the Scoped EIS to refine the findings of the Phase 1 SWS (Amec Foster Wheeler 2015) results for the aquatic habitats identified on the Subject Lands.
+Additional evening amphibian call-count surveys (AMC) were completed as part of the Scoped EIS to refine the findings of the Phase 1 SWS (Amec Foster Wheeler 2015) results for the aquatic habitats identified on the Subject Lands.

 Through the 2019 ecological field program, a cumulative total of two amphibian species were recorded during the AMC assessments: Northern Green Frog and Gray Treefrog.
-Detailed results of the AMC surveys are provided in Table 14 (Appendix B).
-All of the amphibian species recorded on the Subject Lands are provincially ranked S5 (common and secure) or S4 (apparently common and secure).
+Detailed results of the AMC surveys are provided in Table 14 (Appendix B) and summarized below for each of the artificial ponds.
+No amphibians were heard calling from these features during the first or second round surveys.